ADI-Foundation-Labs/ADI-Stack-EN-Setup-script/README.md

 - `3312` — Prometheus metrics endpoint (`general_prometheus_port`).

 ## Common issues

-If you see an error like `Committed batch is not present in proof storage` - sync proof storage one more time via `./external-node.sh download`
+### Committed batch is not present in proof storage

+The `proof-sync` sidecar service automatically prevents this issue by continuously syncing new proofs from Azure Blob Storage.

+If you still encounter this error:
+1. Check that the `proof-sync` container is running: `docker ps | grep proof_sync`
+2. Check proof-sync logs: `docker logs adi_testnet_proof_sync`
+3. Manually sync if needed: `./external-node.sh download`
+4. Consider reducing `PROOF_SYNC_INTERVAL` for more frequent syncs